Early TV ratings data show drop for second Trump-Biden debate

 During the Thursday night event, Biden renewed his attacks on Trump’s handling of the coronavirus pandemic, while Trump leveled unfounded corruption accusations at Biden and his family.
 It was the last televised face-off before the Nov.
 3 election.

-Trump initially adopted a more restrained tone than he did during the first debate, which was quickly derailed by his constant interruptions.
+Trump initially adopted a more restrained tone than in the first debate, which was quickly derailed by his constant interruptions.
 Final ratings data for that matchup showed the TV audience averaged 73.1 million, ranking as the second-biggest telecast of the year.

 The most-watched presidential debate in U.S. history was a 2016 event between Trump and Hillary Clinton, seen by 84 million TV viewers.

-Reporting by Lisa Richwine; Editing by Chizu Nomiyama, Jonathan Oatis and Tom Brown
+Reporting by Lisa Richwine; Editing by Chizu Nomiyama, Jonathan Oatis, Tom Brown and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.